bython17/cwm-downloader/README.md

 #### Install poetry

-To use this program you need to have python 3 installed.
-After that install [poetry](https://python-poetry.org/).
-Using
+This project uses poetry for dependency management, building and generating a cli command.
+So to install [poetry](https://python-poetry.org/). run

 ```bash
 $ python -m pip install poetry